Python API Reference

 shutdown() -> None

-Clean up and shut down the agent.
+Clean up and shut down the tracer.

 method and should not be created directly.